supervisely-ecosystem/import-mot-format/README.md

 - `dataset_name` name of dataset in created project.
 - `video_name` name of video in created dataset.
-- `gt` folder with text-files (format: `gt_{classname}.txt`), containing one object instance per line.
+- `gt` folder with text-files (format: `gt.txt` or `gt_{classname}.txt` for custom data), containing one object instance per line.
 Each line contain 10 values.
-More about MOT format value you can read  [here](https://motchallenge.net/instructions/).
+More about MOT format values you can read [here](https://motchallenge.net/instructions/).
-- `img1` folder with images the video consists of.
+- `img1` folder with images for video.
 - `seqinfo.ini` file with images and video information.

 You can download example of MOT15 dataset [here](https://motchallenge.net/data/MOT15/).